-Intimate partner violence within LGBTIQAP+ relationships was largely unacknowledged until recently and research has been limited.
-The Australian Research Centre for Health and Sexuality conducted a national demographic and health and welling survey of 5,476 LGBTIQAP+ people and found significant levels of partner violence.
-Close to 28 per cent of male-identifying respondents and 41 per cent of female-identifying respondents reported having been in a relationship where a partner was abusive.
+Until recently, intimate partner violence within LGBTIQAP+ relationships was largely unacknowledged until recently and limited research was available on this topic19.
+The Australian Research Centre for Health and Sexuality conducted a national demographic and health and welling survey of 5,476 LGBTIQAP+ people and found significant levels of partner violence20.
+Around 28% of male-identifying respondents and 41% female-identifying respondents reported having been in an abusive relationship.

-A smaller study of 390 LGBTIQAP+ respondents in Victoria, also conducted by the Australian Research Centre for Health and Sexuality found that just under a third of respondents had been involved in a same-sex relationship where they were subject to abuse by their partner:
+A smaller study of 390 LGBTIQAP+ respondents in Victoria, also conducted by the Australian Research Centre for Health and Sexuality21, found that just under a third of respondents had been involved in a same-sex relationship where they were subject to abuse by their partner:

-- 78 per cent of the abuse was psychological and 58 per cent involved physical abuse - lesbian women were more likely than gay men to report having been in an abusive same sex relationship (41 per cent and 28 per cent respectively) - 28 per cent had experienced sexual assault within a same sex-sex relationship
+- 78% of the abuse was psychological and 58% involved physical abuse, - lesbian women were more likely than gay men to report having been in an abusive same sex relationship (41% and 28% respectively), - 28% had experienced sexual assault within a same sex-sex relationship.